Clergy & Staff

 Ira Wise led Education at Congregation B’nai Israel from 1995 to 2022.

-Each summer Ira serves on the faculty of the Union for Reform Judaism’s Eisner and Crane Lake camps.
-He has also chaperoned the teens on the NFTY L’dor V’dor trip to Eastern Europe and Israel.
+Each summer, Ira serves on the faculty of the Union for Reform Judaism’s Eisner and Crane Lake camps.
+He also chaperones teens on the NFTY L’dor V’dor trip to Eastern Europe and Israel.

 He serves a mentor and staff member for the Elaine Breslow Institute (EBI) of Beit T’shuvah, the first Jewish residential addiction recovery center.
 EBI is a program that brings Jewish clergy, educators and other professionals for an immersion into the factors and treatment of addiction, helping them to become first responders and to create programs in their own communities.